microsoft/computervision-recipes/contrib/industrial_cv/CONTRIBUTING.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-Apart from the official Code of Conduct developed by Microsoft, in the Industrial CV team we adopt the following behaviors, to ensure a great working environment:
+Apart from the official Code of Conduct developed by Microsoft, in the Computer Vision team we adopt the following behaviors, to ensure a great working environment:

 #### Do not point fingers
 Let’s be constructive.